 This document is a planning tool to help the City of Glen Cove build resilience to climate change at the Western Gateway study area.
 The Western Gateway study area is located in the City of Glen Cove along the south side of Glen Cove Creek.
-The City is committed to seeing the area grow or adapt in a sustainable and responsible manner, which includes proactively assessing the area's vulnerability to climate change and focusing on the development of climate adaptation strategies to provide resilience to climate change.
+The City is committed to seeing the area grow or adapt in a sustainable and responsible manner, which includes proactively assessing the area's vulnerability to climate change and developing climate adaptation strategies to provide resilience to climate change.
 This plan addresses the following effects of climate change: